St Thomas More Catholic

 The school lead for safeguarding is Mrs Madia, you can contact her with your concern via the school office or email on: 0121 742 3289 or firstname.lastname@example.org

 CASS (Children’s Advice and Support Service): 0121 303 1888

 LADO (Local Area Designated Officer): 0121 464 2612

-Concerns should be brought to a DSL, if you have concerns about a DSL please contact Catholic Senior Executive Leader Paul Collins-Smith: email@example.com
+Concerns should be brought to a Designated Safeguarding Lead, if you have concerns about a DSL please contact Catholic Senior Executive Leader Paul Collins-Smith: email@example.com

 Alternatively, contact Hollie Parrish for the attention of the Chair of the Board of Directors:

 The safety and welfare of children - or child protection - is everyone's business.
 You could be a neighbour, friend, parent, relative, childminder, teacher or doctor - or working for any organisation which has contact with children and young people.

 Child protection means protecting children from physical, emotional or sexual abuse or neglect.
 It also means helping children to grow up into confident, healthy and happy adults.